 Burst logging is a logging mode that allows you to set up more frequent logging when a specified condition is met.
-For example, a logger is recording data at a 5-minute logging interval and burst logging can be configured to log every 30 seconds when the water temperature rises above 85°F (the high limit) or falls below 32°F (the low limit).
-This means the logger will record data every 5 minutes as long as the water temperature remains between 85°F and 32°F. Once the water temperature rises above 85°F, the logger will switch to the faster logging rate and record data every 30 seconds until the temperature falls back to 85°F. At that time, logging then resumes every 5 minutes at the normal logging interval.
-Similarly, if the temperature falls below 32°F, then the logger would switch to burst logging mode again and record data every 30 seconds.
-Once the water temperature rises back to 32°F, the logger will then return to normal mode, logging every 5 minutes.
-Note: Sensor alarms, statistics, and the Stop

-Logging option "Wrap When Full" are not available in burst logging mode.
+For example, a logger is recording data at a 5-minute logging interval.
+You can configure burst logging to log every 30 seconds when the water temperature rises above 85°F (the high limit) or falls below 32°F (the low limit).
+This means the logger records data every 5 minutes as long as the water temperature remains between 85°F and 32°F. Once the water temperature rises above 85°F, the logger switches to the faster logging rate and records data every 30 seconds until the temperature falls back to 85°F. At that time, logging then resumes every 5 minutes at the normal logging interval.
+Similarly, if the temperature falls below 32°F, the logger switches to burst logging mode again and records data every 30 seconds.
+Once the water temperature rises back to 32°F, the logger returns to Fixed mode, logging every 5 minutes.
+Note: Sensor alarms, statistics, and the Stop Logging option Never Stop (Overwrites Old Data) are not available in burst logging mode.